-Bona fide residents of Puerto Rico cannot claim deductions and/or credits allocable to or chargeable against Puerto Rican source income that is excluded from a U.S. tax return.
-The deductions and credits not attributable to specific income must be divided between excluded income from sources in Puerto Rico and income from all other sources to find the part that can be deducted or credited on a U.S. tax return.
-Examples of deductions that are not attributable to specific income and so must be divided include alimony, the standard deduction, and certain itemized deductions such as medical expenses, charitable contributions, real estate taxes, and mortgage interest on your personal residence.
-Personal exemptions are generally allowed in full.
+In addition, you can claim deductions and credits that aren't specifically attributable to income from either Puerto Rican or non-Puerto Rican sources, but you must allocate such deductions and credits between income from Puerto Rican sources and income from all other sources (worldwide) to find the part that you can claim on your U.S. income tax return.
+Examples of these types of allocable deductions and credits are alimony, the standard deduction, and certain itemized deductions such as medical expenses, charitable contributions, real estate taxes, and mortgage interest on your personal residence.
+Generally, you can claim personal exemption deductions in full.

 If you must report income from Puerto Rican sources on your U.S. income tax return, then you can claim a foreign tax credit for income taxes paid to Puerto Rico on the same income.
 To calculate your foreign tax credit, you must reduce the income taxes paid to Puerto Rico by any amount of income taxes allocable to excluded Puerto Rican source income.
 When claiming a foreign tax credit, you must complete Form 1116 (PDF), Foreign Tax Credit.
 See Topic 856 for more information about the foreign tax credit.

 For more information about how to allocate deductions and credits with respect to excluded income as well as how to determine if you're a bona fide resident, refer to Topic 901, Publication 570, Publication 4281 (PR) (PDF), and Publication 1321 (PDF).
 For tax assistance for residents of Puerto Rico, please see Topic 904.

 Page Last Reviewed or Updated: April 14, 2017